Kadircanidrisoglu/Building-RetinaNet-Object-Detection-Model-With-Detectron2/README.md

-# Aerial Imagery Object Detection with Detectron2
+# Object Detection with Detectron2 in Aerial Imagery

 This repository contains my solution for the Sayzek Datathon competition, which focused on detecting four distinct objects in aerial imagery.
 While I cannot share the dataset due to competition restrictions, I have provided detailed information below about the required input data format to help you utilize the training and prediction notebooks effectively.